-- The population of the ward is according to the Mid Year Election Population 2020 (MYEP). - Occurrences of sensitive diseases were collected from BMC dispensaries from the year 2012 to 2021. - Ward-wise data of vacancies within BMC dispensaries personnel from 2015 to 2021.
-The data for personnel vacancy was not collected for the year 2019, due to COVID. - Data of Aapli Chikitsa scheme initiated in municipal dispensaries by BMC in the year 2017. - The Deliberations by BMC councillors in all committees from 2012 to 2021.
+- Occurrences of sensitive diseases collected from BMC dispensaries from the year 2012 to 2021. - Ward-wise data of vacancies within BMC dispensaries personnel from 2015 to 2021. - Data of Aapli Chikitsa scheme initiated in municipal dispensaries by BMC from the year 2017. - Deliberations done by BMC councillors in all committees from 2012 to 2021.

-The factsheet shows the trend of sensitive diseases that occurred in each ward over the past 10 years.
+The factsheet shows the trend of sensitive diseases occurred in each ward over the past 10 years.
 It also analyses how the trend of ward-wise vacancies within BMC dispensaries personnel has changed over the year.
 Moreover, the deliberations on specific diseases can be correlated with the trend in cases to understand the need to carry out citizen-centric deliberations and precautionary measures can be taken to improve the health system.